 The template appears to be a simple solution until you actually use it.
 Formulate a flow chart in tabular form, and you’ll find it doesn’t translate at all well into process mapping format.

-Over time, I became more and more disgruntled with Visio.
-As an experienced general manager and the leader of two business process mapping implementations, I will no longer deal with the frustration of Visio.
+Over time, I became more and more disgruntled, as an experienced general manager and the leader of two business process mapping implementations, I will no longer deal with the frustration of Visio.
 And as a consultant, I can now save my clients from the irritation too with a Visio alternative.

 You may be able to relate to a few reasons why I think Visio fails us when it comes to effectively mapping business processes: